Ad abolendam

 Ad abolendam (lit.
 'On abolition / Towards abolishing'; full title in Ad abolendam diversam haeresium pravitatem) was a decretal and bull of Pope Lucius III, written at Verona and issued 4 November 1184.
 It was issued after the Council of Verona settled some jurisdictional differences between the Papacy and Frederick I, Holy Roman Emperor.
-The document prescribes measures to uproot heresy and sparked the efforts which culminated in the Albigensian Crusade and the Inquisitions.
-Its chief aim was the complete abolition of Christian heresy.
+The document prescribes measures to uproot heresy and sparked the efforts which culminated in the Albigensian Crusade and the Inquisitions to attain the complete abolition of heresy.

 Historical origins

 The historical context for the issuing of Ad abolendam was papal reassertion of its authority in Europe following the Investiture Dispute with the Emperor, and its discovery of what has been called a 'legislative' means of doing so.
 The Third Lateran Council of 1179 had already resolved to prevent schisms of the kind that the Investiture Dispute had created, and decretals such as Ad abolendam were intended to enforce this; Fisher has suggested that it was no coincidence that the decree followed the Peace of Constance of the previous year, at which the Emperor was in effect compelled to acknowledge defeat.